 Highlights: Loyal, Friendly, Playful

-Most Alaskan Malamutes have dark amber brown eyes.
-However, like their Husky cousin, they can also come in light blue eyes.
-Some have even seen Malamutes with one blue one brown eye.
+Most Alaskan Malamutes tend to inherit dark amber brown eyes.
+Though just like their Husky cousins, Malamutes can also come with light blue eyes.
+In fact, some owners have even seen dogs with one blue and one brown eye.

-Because the Malamute Husky mix are so popular, the Malamutes with blue eyes may have inherited it from a Husky somewhere along their bloodline.
+The argument is still plausible, though.
+Because the Malamute Husky mixes are so popular, the Malamutes with blue eyes may have likely inherited it from a Siberian Husky somewhere along their bloodline.
+Despite this, it’s a great look!

 12. Alaskan Klee Kai